maryamsh62/SQL-Portfolio-Project---Covid-Deaths-Vaccinations/README.md

 # Covid Deaths & Vaccinations Portfolio Project

-This project is part of my data analytics portfolio, focusing on **exploring and analyzing COVID-19 deaths and vaccination trends** across various countries using **SQL**.
+This project is focusing on **exploring and analyzing COVID-19 deaths and vaccination trends** across various countries using **SQL**.

 It demonstrates my ability to:
 - Work with real-world datasets